Jaime-Huynh0901/Test-ReadMe/README.md

   ```sh
   npm install -g serverless@2
   ```
-* set up the AWS user account for your developer to use AWS service (only need programmatic access to use command line)
+* Set up the AWS user account for your developer to use AWS service (only need programmatic access to use the aws command line)
   ```sh
   S3 permission
     AmazonS3FullAccess